HL7/fhir-shorthand/input/pagecontent/tutorial.md

 Extensions are created using the `contains` keyword.
 To add a species extension, add the following rule after the cardinality rules:

-`* extension contains FishSpecies 0..1`
+`* extension contains FishSpecies named species 0..1`

-This rule states that the `extension` array of the Patient resource will now contain an [Extension element](https://www.hl7.org/fhir/extensibility.html#extension) by the name of 'FishSpecies'.
+This rule states that the `extension` array of the Patient resource will now contain an [Extension element](https://www.hl7.org/fhir/extensibility.html#extension) named 'species' that is a 'FishSpecies' extension.

 Now save your file, change the command window back to the _FishExample_ directory, and run SUSHI again (remember `$ sushi .`?).
-You should now get an error message from SUSHI indicating _"The slice FishSpecies on extension must reference an existing extension"_, indicating that you haven't defined the 'FishSpecies' extension.
+You should now get an error message from SUSHI indicating _"Cannot create species extension; unable to locate extension definition for: FishSpecies"_, indicating that you haven't defined the 'FishSpecies' extension.

 To do this, add the following lines to the end of the _FishPatient.fsh_ file: